nghia-vo/sarepy/README.md

 **Sarepy** is the Python implementations of methods used for removing ring artifacts in tomography.
  These methods work in sinogram space where artifacts appear as straight lines or stripe artifacts.
- The codes are the original implementations of methods published in Optics Epxress, Nghia T. Vo, Robert C. Atwood, and Michael Drakopoulos, *"Superior techniques for eliminating ring artifacts in X-ray micro-tomography"*.
+ The codes are the original implementations of methods published in Optics Epxress, Nghia T. Vo, Robert C. Atwood, and Michael Drakopoulos, *"Superior techniques for eliminating ring artifacts in X-ray micro-tomography,"*
-Implementations of other methods for comparison are included.
+26, 28396-28412 (2018). https://doi.org/10.1364/OE.26.028396 Implementations of other methods for comparison are included.

 Features
 ========